WSU-4110/ScoreMania/README.md

 # ScoreMania
-A Multi-Use TableTop Games Point Tracker
+A Point Tracker for Multiple Games